bootUR: An R Package for Bootstrap Unit Root Tests: Unit root tests

 Practitioners often make use of several time series in their analysis, and typically need to test all for unit roots.
 While performing a unit root test for each series separately is normal practice for a small number of time series, this becomes more complicated if the number of series is large.
 First, performing many unit root tests simultaneously suffers from multiple testing issues as the probability of incorrect classifications increases with the number of performed tests.
 Second, we would like to exploit the similarity between different time series to improve the power of the unit root tests, in particular if the time dimension is relatively small.

 In the \pkg{bootUR} package, we consider three different ways to approach the testing problem with multiple time series.
 First, the simplest option of ignoring the test multiplicity issue by just performing unit root tests separately for each series.
-To this end, the function \fct{iADFtest} from \pkg{bootUR} can be used.
-While not very appealing from a theoretical point of view, there are practical reasons why one may still prefer this conceptually straightforward setup.
-We will explore this further in Section \ref{sec:package} when we elaborate on the package's functions.
+To this end, the function \fct{boot\_ur} from \pkg{bootUR} can be used.
 Second, we consider the traditional approach of panel unit root tests, where on pools the information in all series to obtain a more powerful test.
-The function \fct{paneltest} offers such a test.
-Third, we can consider individual tests but then with appropriate control of multiple testing error rates. \pkg{bootUR} considers two such tests, namely \fct{BSQTtest} and \fct{bFDRtest}.
+The function \fct{boot\_panel} offers such a test.
+Third, we can consider individual tests but then with appropriate control of multiple testing error rates. \pkg{bootUR} considers two such tests, namely \fct{boot\_sqt} and \fct{boot\_fdr}.

-Surprisingly, despite the large literature on this topic, software implementations for multiple unit roots are mostly lacking.
+Despite the large literature on this topic, software implementations for multiple unit roots are mostly lacking.
 While there is some support for panel unit root testing as discussed hereafter, methods to control multiple testing in the context of unit root testing are, to the best of our knowledge, not available.
 While several general purpose multiple testing packages exist, using these in a proper way with unit root tests requires considerable effort and expertise from the user.
 For instance, some standard corrections may be overly conservative, such as the Bonferroni correction, or only applicable under specific conditions on the dependence, such as \citepos{BenjaminiHochberg95} method to control the false discovery rate.
 As argued by for instance \cite{RSW08}, bootstrap methods for controlling multiple testing allow for general forms of dependence and avoid being too conservative.
 However, such bootstrap methods need to be integrated with the unit root testing, which is the approach taken in \pkg{bootUR}.

 Throughout this section, we use the following notation.
 Consider $N$ time series for which one would like to test the presence of a unit root.
 We denote their respective individual unit root test statistics by $UR_i, \ 1\leq i \leq N$.
 Typically these would correspond to one of the tests discussed in Section \ref{subsec:iURT}.
 Without loss of generality, we assume that rejections occur for small values of the test statistic.